actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 >> Jim Hickstein

 ## Making it easy to get work done from day one
-<summary>Simplify, Simplify and after that Simplify some more</summary>
+<summary>Simplify, simplify and after that simplify some more</summary>

 > “Everything should be made as simple as possible, but no simpler.”
 >> Albert Einstein